cloudfoundry/runtime-ci/experiments/gatecrasher/README.md

 `TARGET` is the full URL,
 including protocol,
 that requests are to be made against.
+`REPORT_INTERVAL_IN_REQUESTS` is the number of requests that will be made between summary reports, which will summarize the percentage of success requests.
 `TOTAL_NUMBER_OF_REQUESTS` is the number of requests that will be made.
 If it is set to 0